ericwbailey/ericwbailey.website/source/published/dont-use-custom-css-scrollbars.md

 ## What about people who modify my scrollbars?

-Being able to modify an experience so it suits your specific needs is one of the web platform’s greatest strengths.
+A person being able to modify an experience so it suits their specific needs is one of the web platform’s greatest strengths.
 You shouldn’t attempt to block, subvert, or otherwise undermine someone’s ability to do so.

 ## Why do you hate fun?